mridul037/mridul037/README.md

 **Quote of the hour:**

-That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+If debugging is the process of removing software bugs, then programming must be the process of putting them in.

-~ George Boole
+~ Edsger W. Dijkstra
 <pre>

 </pre>